 For opioids, the fear of withdrawal is visceral.
 But, Dr. Masterson says, “Opioids are a different animal.
 So even though the fear of detoxing is at the same level as alcohol, the physical danger is less.
 Our role is to reassure our patients that we can make them comfortable.
 We make a point of explaining the supportive medications that take the edge off.
 And we stay in front of the symptoms to make the experience more acceptable.”

 Medication-Assisted Treatment (MAT)

 Those who meet the criteria for medical detox are experiencing severe withdrawal symptoms.
-Some patients have gone through withdrawal previously, and hate the thought of going through it again.
+Some patients have gone through withdrawal previously and hate the thought of going through it again.
 Consequently, they need 24-hour nursing care and regular physician visits.
-Sanford’s Chief Medical Officer, licensed physicians, physician assistants, nurse practitioners, clinical director, registered and/or licensed practical nurses, medical assistants, clinicians, dietitians, and case managers comprise the detox team.
+The detox team comprises Sanford’s Chief Medical Officer, licensed physicians, physician assistants, nurse practitioners, clinical directors, registered and licensed practical nurses, medical assistants, clinicians, dietitians, and case managers.

 A Beautiful Place to Heal

-Dr. Masterson says, “At Sanford Behavioral Health, we want to see our patients succeed and create a better life for themselves in recovery.
-Our detox team helps patients decrease cravings for addictive substances, while also trying to understand how symptoms may tempt them back to increased use.
-Our clinical and medical team ensures that our patients have a safe and comfortable withdrawal from drugs/alcohol.
+Dr. Masterson says, “At Sanford Behavioral Health, we want to see our patients succeed and improve their lives in recovery.
+It begins by getting out of the car and trusting the process.
+Next, our detox team helps patients decrease cravings for addictive substances while also trying to understand how symptoms may tempt them back to increased use.
+Finally, our clinical and medical team ensures patients have a safe and comfortable withdrawal from drugs/alcohol.
 It’s a rigorous experience, but well worth achieving.”